-Etiquette is something that seem useless but can be a powerful tool, especially when there is an audience you’ve got to entertain.
-No one likes being around some one who lacks the most basic of mannerisms.
-Etiquette is how you separate yourself from a 3 year-old toddler.
+Etiquette is something that seems useless but can be a powerful tool, especially when there is an audience you’ve got to entertain.
+No one likes being around someone who lacks the most basic of mannerisms.
+Etiquette is how you separate yourself from a 3-year-old toddler.

 So while you might consider yourself to be all poised and composed, all hell breaks loose when it time for the wine.
 Yes, the little tipsy feeling can hit you all of a sudden, but on formal occasions, such as business dinners and meetings, you need to keep a dignified composure.
 If all this talking is making you nervous, here are a few educational tips that will uplift your wine manners: